JanaBrunatova/blood-rheology-slip/README.md

     --v-file v_cp.xdmf \
     --wss-file wss_rescaled_v_tan_cp.xdmf \
     --theta ${theta} \
+    --model ${model} \
     --wss-degree 2
 ```

 Time-dependent velocity, pressure, wall shear stress, and surface indicators are stored in XDMF format and can be visualized in ParaView.
 Scalar flow metrics are written to output tables.

-For a detailed description of the aneurysm workflow, post-processing steps, and output files, see `aneurysm/README.md`.
+For a detailed description of the aneurysm workflow, input files, post-processing steps, and no-slip setup, see `aneurysm/README.md`.